Chart Color Schemes

 Cossack is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Cossack, as evaluated at the latest Census, comprised 90.3% houses and 9.7% other dwellings.
-In comparison, Non-Metro NT had 77.7% houses and 22.3% other dwellings.
-Home ownership in Cossack was 30.0%, with mortgaged dwellings at 43.3% and rented ones at 26.7%.
-The median monthly mortgage repayment in Cossack was $2,000, higher than Non-Metro NT's average of $1,863, but lower than the national figure of $375.
+As per the latest Census evaluation, dwelling structures in Cossack consisted of 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NT's 77.7% houses and 22.3% other dwellings.
+Home ownership in Cossack stood at 30.0%, with mortgaged dwellings at 43.3% and rented ones at 26.7%.
+The median monthly mortgage repayment was $2,000, higher than the Non-Metro NT average of $1,615.
+The median weekly rent in Cossack was $250, lower than the Non-Metro NT figure of $378 and the national average of $375.
+Nationally, Cossack's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing